mwyvr/wxo/README.md

     $ WXO_APIKEY=yoursecretkey wxo -lat 49.123 -long -123.78

-_Note: OWM informs new subscribers there may be delay (measured in minutes) until the new account's API keys are usable._
+_Note: OWM informs new subscribers there may be a short delay (measured in minutes) until the new account's API keys are usable._

 **Coming soon**: